-the text says

-Mark 1:4-8 John was a desert preacher who immersed people who wanted new lives in water.
+Summarize what the text says Analyze what the text means Make Reading questions to discover what the text says Make thinking questions to discover what the text means Mark 1:4-8 John was a desert preacher who immersed people who wanted new lives in water.
 He spoke of a mightier one who would come after Him to immerse them in the Holy Spirit.

-Mark 1:9-11 After Jesus was baptized by John, the Holy Spirit descended on Him and a voice declared Him to be his loved and very pleasing son.

-Summarize what Analyze what the text means

-Mark 1:4-8 John was only the opening act for JC.
+John was only the opening act for JC.
 Rituals, confessions, & remorse alone can't change lives, only Jesus is powerful enough to do that.
-He does that through the Holy Spirit.
-Mark 1:9-11 Jesus isn't like others who need to repent of sin- He is completely good.
-God wants everyone to know who Jesus is & what He is like so that they'd come to Him.
-Jesus' Father is loving.

-Make Reading questions to discover what the text says

-Mark 1:4-8 Who was John and what was he doing?
-Who came to be baptized by himhow would you characterize them?
-What did John say about Jesus - what did John say Jesus was going to do?
+He does that through the Mark 1:4-8 Who was John and what was he doing?
+Who came to be baptized by him- how would you characterize them?
+What did John say Mark 1:4-8 What was John's ulimate purpose, do you think?

-Mark 1:9-11 What happend after Why did JC get Jesus was baptized by John?
-What did the voice declare about Jesus?

-Make thinking questions to discover what the text means

-Mark 1:4-8 What was John's ulimate purpose, do vou think?
 What did John think Jesus could give people that he couldn't?
 Why do you think John believed this?

-Mark 1:9-11 baptized?
-Why do vou think God announced who JC was?
+Mark 1:9-11 After Jesus was baptized by John, the Holy Spirit descended on Him and a voice declared Him to be his loved and very pleasing son.
+What happend after Jesus was baptized by John?
+What did the voice declare about Jesus?
+Mark 1:9-11 Why did JC get baptized?
+Why do you think God announced who JC was?
 What do you think He wanted them to do?
 What does this text reveal to us about what Jesus' God is like?